KONDIUMAVARALAKSHMI/kafka-spark-streaming-pipeline/README.md

-# Real-Time Streaming Data Pipeline with Apache Kafka and Spark Streaming
+# Real-Time Data Pipeline using Apache Kafka and Spark

-A complete, production-ready real-time data processing pipeline that ingests user activity events using Apache Kafka and processes them with Apache Spark Streaming.
-The pipeline implements windowed aggregations, stateful transformations, and watermarking to handle late-arriving data.
+This is a project I built to learn about real-time data engineering.
+It focuses on ingesting user activity events (like clicks and page views) from a website and processing them on the fly using Spark Streaming.

+The goal was to implement key concepts like time-based windows, stateful sessions, and handling late-arriving data in a distributed environment.

 ## 📋 Table of Contents